Camille Tété Azankpo

 “ We need to let the artwork breathe.
 We cannot lock it into a given interpretation.
 I leave it to you, the viewer, to imagine why a specific medium was used, what the narrative is and what impact it achieves.”

 Camille Tété Azankpo is a “visual art surgeon.”
 He cuts, shapes, punctures, stitches.
 Under his scalpel, layers of wood and metal are given a new purpose.
 Juxtaposed, superimposed, affixed with huge staples, they take us beyond simple aesthetics and visual effects.
-The assembling and reassembling of these strong materials speak to the breakdown of barriers between humans - whether visible or invisible – and highlight the need for unity and understanding.
+For Azankpo, the reassembling of these fractured materials into harmonious artworks symbolizes bridging barriers – visible and invisible – between people to open the way for greater understanding and unity.